marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

     }
 ```

-Running the `bindToRouterFunction()` requires our injection instance of WebConfig.java.
-Once `built()`, we are able to specify METHOD and URI.
-Upon `Exchange`, you will find that we can begin issuing our test expectations.
-In this case, a Fluent API is returned in the form of a [ResponseSpec](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/reactive/server/WebTestClient.ResponseSpec.html) that we then use to plug in our expectations.
-Specifically, if not especially worth noting with JSON response, we can use the `jsonPath` queries to identify body characteristics.
+Our client is ready after calling `build()`.
+We can then specify the request/response expections that will get invocated to our `RouterFunction`.
+Calling `Exchange` with the `WebTestClient`, will allow us to assemble the assertion path.
+This [WebTestClient.ResponseSpec](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/test/web/reactive/server/WebTestClient.ResponseSpec.html) provides a fluent API that we then use to plug in our expectations.
+Specially worth mentioning is th use of JSON-specific expressions using via `jsonPath` queries to identify body characteristics.
 This feature stems from the re-use of [com.jayway](https://github.com/json-path/JsonPath) [JSONPath](http://goessner.net/articles/JsonPath/) evaluator.

 ## Testing Web with StepVerifier